What Makes a Sand Suitable For Equestrian Use?

 If the surface is too soft, it can ride deep and put unnecessary strain on the horse’s legs.
 When too hard, it fails to provide enough cushion and increases the risk of impact-related injuries.

-There is currently no official specification or standard that applies to sand used in equestrian surfaces.
-However, there are key characteristics that we can use to determine a sand’s suitability.
+There is no official specification or standard for sand used in equestrian surfaces.
+However, there are key characteristics that we can use to determine suitability.

 Request a Quote

 Are you looking for a new silica sand surface?
 Why not request a free, no-obligation quote?
-Complete our quick online form or give us a call in the office on 0800 044 8101.
+Complete our quick contact form or give us a call in the office on 0800 044 8101.

 The following characteristics can help us to determine whether or not a type of sand is suitable for use in equestrian surfacing: